Saturday, December 16, 2017

 Minutes later more ships approached, this time heading to the Miraflores locks.
 The complex contains 4 chambers, two parallel, so that two big ships can pass the locks simultaneously.
 The ships are not allowed to run their own engines, instead the vessels are moved by strong rail-bound locomotives, called mules.
 Four of them are pulling the ship, two are behind the vessel, correcting the passage.

 We spotted ships which exactly fitted to the dimensions of the locks.
-Obviously the shipping companies had ordered vessels which are constructed exactly for the width of the Panama Canal the locks.
+Obviously the shipping companies had ordered vessels which are constructed exactly for the width of the Panama Canal locks.

 Observing the Miraflores locks was quite an experience.